jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 as Serializable isolation level some call **Snapshot Isolation**, and Serializable is a serializable level is transaction execution.

-## Conclusion
-Understanding anomalies ensures we understand the isolation level database is operating under, and that makes application developer life easier, but that is only true on the database we are using.

 # References
 - Database Internals, Alex Petrov